-I put many, many hours into writing functions.
-I do so without any payment whatsoever.
 Occasionally I get emails that say something like:

 “Your Parallel function for Oracle is really neat.
 I need it for PostGIS: please provide me with a version.”

 Most of the time I do not have such a version.
 If I did I would have posted it to the relevant blog on my site.
 Also, I often cannot simply drop what I am doing and do a conversion (from Oracle to PostGIS or SQL Server Spatial is not that difficult).
-What I prefer is if you find yourself in this position do two things:
+What I prefer is if you find yourself in this position do three things:

-1. Ask if such a version exists;
+- Thing 1.
+Ask if such a version exists;

-2. Be willing to offer your time to test such a version if it does exist;
+- Thing 2.
+Be willing to offer your time to test such a version if it does exist;

-3. If it does not exist, offer to do the initial conversion yourself and ask if I would be willing to help if you get in to difficulties (I am always willing).
+- Thing 3.
+If it does not exist, offer to do the initial conversion yourself and ask if I would be willing to help if you get in to difficulties (I am always willing).